maribelcuales/node-api4-guided/README.md

 ## Instructions

 Please fork this repository and follow along **using your fork** as the instructor deploys the API to `heroku`.

+## Deployment to Heroku

+- Make the PORT dynamic.
+Read the port from the environment.
+- Provide "start" script in `package.json` that uses `node` to run the API.
+Heroku will run your application using `npm start`.
+- Create new application on Heroku.
+- Connect it to branch to be deployed from the repository on Github.